voqan/mailerlite-integration/README.md

 ## Step 3: Database configuration

-Configure the database connection in the .env file and import the sql file available under the root directory to create the required tables.
+Configure the database connection and add the MailerLite API key to your .env file.
+Import the sql file create_tables to create the required tables.

 ## Step 4: Run the application